How to make a position: fixed bar not to cover the footer?

-I load the following codes with JavaScript in each webpage of my website.
+I load the following HTML and CSS codes with JavaScript in each webpage.

-A bar, fixed to the bottom of the viewport, does appear in each webpage, but it covers the footer region of my website (images attached in the end of the post).
+A bar, fixed to the bottom of the viewport, does appear in each webpage, but it covers the footer region of my website.

 Code